rob-metalinkage/django-rdf-io/README.md

 * if a ManyToMany field is used through an intermediary, then use the related_model_expr - and if this is a self-relation then specify the property : eg. semrelation(origin_concept)[rel_type='1'].target_concept

+## Status:
+alpha, functionally complete initial capability:
-## Status: initial capability provides for TTL serialisation of a given model (for which a mapping has been registered)
+* TTL serialisation of a given model (for which a mapping has been registered)
+* Publishing to remote LDP service using per-model templates to define LDP resources
+* Autoconfiguring of signals so that objects with mappings are published on post_ save
+* syc_remote method to push all objects of list of model types (push is idempotent - safe to repeat)
+* sophisticated property-chains with per-level filter options in attribute marmotta
+* tested in context of geonode project under django 1.6

+todo:
+* implement global filters for object mappings (to limit mappings to a subset)
+* set up signals and methods to delete objects from remote store
+* make settings more sophisticated so default target resource patterns can be inherited from app models
+* test against django 1.7+

 ## API